LACE-Lab/bounding-box/README.md

 # Generating Results

-If you wish to run your own custom experiments, from the _bin_ directory you can run
+If you wish to run your own custom experiments, you can go to the _bin_ directory and run
 ```
-./planning -h
+./planning
 ```
-to see the command-line arguments.
+with your selected command-line arguments.
+The arguments are (poorly) described in the file _planning.cpp_.

 If you wish to run the experiments described in the paper, there are multiple Python scripts in the _bin_ directory to help.
 To reproduce the results in the paper, follow these steps: